lucas-ifsp/CTruco/README.md

 CTruco is composed of the following modules:

 - `domain:` encompasses game business rules, including core entities and use cases.
-All application modules must depend on this module;
+All application modules depend on this module;
 - `persistence:` provides concrete implementations for persistence interfaces specified in `domain` module use cases;
 - `bot-spi:` contains a [Service Provider Interface (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) named `BotServiceProvider`, which enables any future bot implementation to be seamlessly integrated into `domain` use cases;
 - `bot-impl:` provides two default implementations of `BotServiceProvider` interface: `DummyBot` (silly one), `MineiroBot` (not so silly);